 “If there is any deficiency in food or exercise the body will fall sick..”-Hippocrates

-Society today is characterised by an increasingly inactive life.
-The social environment and the spread of new technologies reduce the desire for people to move, or do more rigorous exercise.
-This is reflected in the growing number of overweight children and high rate of deaths of older adults associated with physical inactivity.
+Society today is characterized by an increasingly inactive life.
+The social environment and the spread of new technologies reduce the desire for people to move or do more rigorous exercise.
+This is reflected in the growing number of overweight children and the high rate of deaths of older adults associated with physical inactivity.
 The physical effort required in work and occupation has steadily decreased.
 Cars, public transportation, elevators, Internet shopping, and the trend of cocooning promote a sedentary lifestyle involving little or no physical activity – and I like most love a Sunday being a couch potato!
 You’re probably reading this and thinking ‘yes, tell me something I don’t know’, but let’s get into the nitty-gritty of why this isn’t a good thing and what it’s actually doing to our bodies.

 Why is it killing us?

-The World Health Organisation already identified that lack of physical activity is a significant factor of five major NCDs: coronary heart disease, stroke, type 2 diabetes, breast cancer and colon cancer.
+The World Health Organisation already identified that lack of physical activity is a significant factor of five major NCDs: coronary heart disease, stroke, type 2 diabetes, breast cancer, and colon cancer.

 It also goes onto say –

 Physical inactivity is one of the top four pillars of a non-communicable disease (NCD).(1)There is an association between physical inactivity and poor physical and mental Health-related quality of life.
 The association is even stronger for physical than mental.
 Should you start to look at creating habits now?
 We’d say yes as with anything related to healthier habits, the more you structure into your routine the more consistent you will be.
-Unfortunately how ever furthermore recent studies have shown the age groups of which struggle more so than others in battling to keep enough activity per week going – Great news for you all Remote Coaches, there are more people than ever that need your help.
+Unfortunately, however furthermore recent studies have shown the age groups of which struggle more so than others in battling to keep enough activity per week going – Great news for you all Remote Coaches, there are more people than ever that need your help.
 A study in Malaysia shows that one in two older adults in the country are physically inactive.
 They are considered to be the most physically inactive segment of the population.(3) There have been many studies done that correlates inactivity, especially with adults and has been linked to health, self-efficacy, socioeconomic and family circumstances.(4)

 What are the effects on the body from not moving?